-Updated March 31, 2026
+Updated July 6, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Truck Insurance in Louisiana

 Buying commercial truck insurance in Louisiana means planning for more than just the vehicle on the road.
 Between the Louisiana Department of Insurance, higher-than-average premium levels, and a climate profile shaped by hurricanes and flooding, the coverage you choose needs to fit how and where you haul.
-If you operate near Baton Rouge, move freight through New Orleans and the Gulf Coast, or run routes across I-10 and I-20, your policy can be affected by weather exposure, cargo type, and whether you need motor carrier liability, physical damage, or trailer interchange protection. commercial truck insurance in Louisiana is especially relevant for owner-operators and fleets that need to satisfy shipper, broker, and contract requirements while keeping a policy aligned with local risk.
+If you operate near Baton Rouge, move freight through New Orleans and the Gulf Coast, or run routes across I-10 and I-20, your policy can be affected by weather exposure, cargo type, and whether you need motor carrier liability, physical damage, or trailer interchange protection.
+Commercial truck insurance in Louisiana is especially relevant for owner-operators and fleets that need to satisfy shipper, broker, and contract requirements while keeping a policy aligned with local risk.
 Louisiana’s market also has 360 active insurers competing for business, so the way you compare options can matter as much as the coverage itself.
 A personalized quote should reflect your truck type, route pattern, and the endorsements your operation actually uses.

 What Commercial Truck Insurance Covers

 In Louisiana, commercial truck insurance is typically built around the coverages trucking businesses actually use: motor carrier liability, physical damage, cargo coverage, trailer interchange, bobtail coverage, and non-trucking liability.
-That matters because Louisiana’s commercial auto minimums are $15,000/$30,000/$25,000, but many trucking operations need higher liability limits to meet shipper, broker, or contract expectations.
-If you haul general freight, federal rules cited in the product data show a minimum of $750,000 in liability coverage, while hazardous materials can require $1 million to $5 million.
-Those limits are not the same as your Louisiana auto minimums, so the policy structure has to match the freight you move.
+That matters because Louisiana’s commercial auto minimums set a baseline, but many trucking operations need higher liability limits to meet shipper, broker, or contract expectations.
+If you haul general freight, federal rules show a minimum of $750,000 in liability coverage, while hazardous materials can require $1 million to $5 million.
+Those limits are not the same as the state auto minimums, so the policy structure has to match the freight you move.
 Cargo coverage is usually a separate section and applies to goods in transit, while physical damage coverage for trucks helps protect the tractor or trailer itself.
 Trailer interchange can be important if you handle equipment under agreement, and bobtail coverage or non-trucking liability insurance may be relevant when the truck is operating outside dispatch.
 In Louisiana, policy design also needs to account for weather-related exposure, because hurricane and flooding risk can affect how carriers view vehicle damage and cargo losses.
 Coverage terms, deductibles, and endorsements vary by carrier and by the way your trucking operation is set up.

 Motor Carrier Liability